You must have a Driver CPC before you can drive a passenger carrying vehicle (PCV) for a living.

 - Includes an ‘S’ shaped reverse into a bay

 - Vehicle safety questions (see GOV.UK 'show me, tell me' links below)

-- 1 hour of driving including 10 minutes of independent driving
+- At least 1 hour of on-road driving

-The test covers 5 topics from the CPC syllabus
+The test covers 5 topics from the Driver CPC syllabus

 - Score at least 15 out of 20 for each topic

 - Achieve an overall score of at least 80 out of 100.